 Protein is a necessary nutrient for the body.
 It aids in muscle growth, metabolism, and the immune system.
-In the 21stcentury world, making sustainable health the popular choice is the healthy protein.
+In the 21st–century world, making sustainable health the popular choice is the healthy protein.
 But it also helps in protecting the environment.
-Sustainable protein that deals with both health and environmental issues, which makes it one of the main steps to an improved future
+Sustainable protein deals with both health and environmental issues, which makes it one of the main steps to an improved future.
+This, accompanied by the growing awareness, has seen healthy and sustainable options for protein.
+Sustainable protein is protein that is both healthy and eco-friendly and is able to continue to feed future generations without harming the environment.

 The concept of sustainable protein generation and consumption is the focal point of the discourse of our present food system.
 The importance of sustainable protein needs to be understood for people to be aware of their health and the environment.

-Evolutionary Change: Plant-Based Proteins Girlfriend, The Future of Nutrition.
+Evolutionary Change: Plant-Based Proteins, Girlfriend, and the Future of Nutrition.

 The food is converted to plant-based proteins.
 These are the refined forms of lentils, beans, quinoa, tofu, tempeh, and chickpeas, and are packed with nutrients.
 They are not allowed access to natural resources or animal proteins.

-These choices are high in fiber, vitamins, and minerals.
+These choices are high in fibre, vitamins, and minerals.
 It regulates digestion and promotes good health.
 Eat more plant protein to help lower your cholesterol and reduce your risk of heart disease.

 The Growth of the Alternative Sources of Protein